Total positivity in exponential families with application to binary variables: Application to psychological disorders

 The contingency table resulting from this dataset is very sparse with only 872 out of 65536 elementary events observed; 5667 out of 9282 respondents recorded none of the listed symptoms.
 All variables are positively correlated in the sample.
 Although the sample distribution is not $\mtp$, assuming total positivity is justified in this application, since the symptoms are likely to appear jointly.
-The sample does not satisfy the conditions of Proposition~\ref{prop:fullMLE}, because the variables \texttt{anxi} and \texttt{even} are perfectly correlated with each other and with seven other variables in the sample distribution.
+The sample does not satisfy the conditions of Theorem~\ref{thm:fullMLE}, because the variables \texttt{anxi} and \texttt{even} are perfectly correlated with each other and with seven other variables in the sample distribution.
 For the analysis, we therefore removed these two problematic variables and ran Algorithm~\ref{algthm:IPS} on the remaining contingency table of size $2^{16}$.
-We used a restrictive convergence criterion of $\epsilon=10^{-10}$.
-The algorithm converged in around 100 iterations through all variables.
+We used a convergence criterion of $\epsilon=10^{-4}$.
+The algorithm converged after 28 iterations through all 120 variable pairs which in our current rough implementation took 37 minutes on a laptop.
+We note that using the algorithm and software developed in \cite{forcina2000} fitting the unconstrained $\mtp$ model failed due to space limitations.

 Figure~\ref{fig:Jdep} shows the network corresponding to the sample correlation matrix (left) and the MLE $\hat J$ (right).
 The magnitude of an entry $ij$ in the matrix is represented by the thickness of the corresponding edge.
 The sample correlation network including the two nodes \texttt{anxi} and \texttt{even} is also shown in Figure~2b of \cite{borsboom2013network}.
 The sparsity of the MLE $\hat{J}$ as compared to the sample correlation matrix is striking; it contains 72 edges as compared to 120 edges in the complete graph on 16 vertices.
 In addition, the graphical model given by $\hat{J}$ cleanly separates into two blocks with the upper block prominently containing a star graph with center \texttt{depr}.
 This resembles Figure~4 in \cite{borsboom2013network}, where this subgraph is called a causal skeleton of the covariance graph and was obtained based on rankings by 12 clinicians.
 Moreover, we note that the bottom block, while less prominently, also contains a star graph centered at the variable \texttt{edge}.
 Finally, note that the three most significant edges across the two blocks are between pairs of bridge variables.
 This analysis shows that Algorithm~\ref{algthm:IPS} resulted in an interpretable sparse graphical model with a network that seems relevant for the application.